EntrixAU/VibeCodingPlaybook/whats-vibe-coding.md

 ## 🤔 Why This Matters?

-Over roughly the past 18–24 months, many teams have seen rapid adoption of AI-assisted development — tools like Copilot, Cursor, and Claude Desktop are beginning to change how code gets written.
+Over roughly the past 18–24 months, many teams have seen rapid adoption of AI-assisted development — AI coding assistants and development tools are beginning to change how code gets written.

 This isn't just autocomplete; we're seeing **agentic workflows**—AI systems that plan multi-step work, call tools (for example, repos and CLIs), and iterate under human oversight.
 Capabilities vary by tool, and maturity differs across organisations.
 This is a big shift in software delivery.